 Are Miter Saw Blades The Same As Circular Saw Blades?

-The best part of getting circular saw blades is that they are friendly with several different saws, including table saws, miter saws, standard circular saws, and so on.
+The best part of getting circular saw blades is that they are friendly with several different saws, including table saws & miter saws as well as standard circular saws, and so on.
 Due to the similarities between the blades of a circular saw and a Miter saw, you can interchangeably use them if needed.

 Can You Use Any Saw Blade on Miter Saw?